 If you already work in auditing or just took classes in auditing as a student, this might be a good part of the exam to take first.
 If not, many people like to take it after the FAR section is completed.

 This section is also weighted as 50% MCQs and 50% task-based questions.
 Also, FAR encompasses the most significant volume of information in all the sections, and some people like to take it first.
-By completing FAR first, you’ll see some content overlap with the other CPA Exam sections, making FAR almost like a prerequisite to AUD, BEC, and REG.
+By completing FAR first, you’ll see some content overlap with the other CPA Exam sections, making FAR almost like a prerequisite to AUD and REG.
 Others save it for the last since it can be more challenging.

 Since many students take several classes relevant to the Financial section of the exam prior to taking it, this could be still fresh for you.
 You should expect some questions in this section to be focused on key differences between financial statements prepared on U.S. GAAP versus IFRS.